FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 # 6.0 Connect

-A menu that can be used to create Center Of Target (CoTs) using a “Human API” and send system messages to FTS users.This is a User interface to some of the FTS Public UI (see<https://freetakteam.github.io/FreeTAKServer-User-Docs/API/REST_APIDoc.html>for complete description of the API)
+A menu that can be used to create Center Of Target (CoTs) using a “Human API” and send system messages to FTS users.
+This is a User interface to some of the FTS Public UI (see <https://freetakteam.github.io/FreeTAKServer-User-Docs/API/REST_API_Doc.html> for complete description of the API)

 ## 6.1 Send CoT